graasp/graasp/README.md

 Before running the application you'll need to install the PostgreSQL database.

 You'll need to create the necessary tables.
+Copy & paste the commands from the file bellow into a SQL prompt.

-The SQL commands are available in `db-schema.sql`.
+- The SQL commands are available in [`db-schema.sql`](https://github.com/graasp/graasp/blob/master/db-schema.sql)

 Install the corresponding schema if you are using any fo the following plugins :